E5

 How to Fix / Troubleshooting

-Safety first: Remove the battery before any inspection.
+Safety first: Always remove the battery before any inspection.

-• Inspect for contamination: Look around the trigger and mode switch for dust, grease, or sticky residue.
-Wipe the exterior with a slightly damp cloth (battery removed) and dry thoroughly.
+• Inspect for contamination: Inspect around the trigger and mode switch for dust, grease, or sticky residue.
+Wipe the exterior with a slightly damp cloth (with the battery removed) and dry thoroughly.

 • Check for physical damage: If the trigger feels loose, sticks, or does not return smoothly, the switch assembly may be worn or broken.